eragee/lucidlog-api/README.md

 ## API Usage

-### `POST /explain-log`
+### POST /explain-log

-The payload **must include**:
+The payload must include:

-- `log`: A single log line in plain text.
+- `log`: A single log line in plain text

-The payload **may optionally include**:
+The payload may optionally include:

-- `context`: Additional metadata (host, pod, cluster, trace ID, region, etc.)
+- `context`: A JSON object with metadata such as host, pod, cluster, region, or trace ID
-  This information helps Gemini produce more accurate and environment-aware explanations but is not required.

-If `context` is omitted, the service still functions normally.

----

-### Example Without Context
+Example without context:

 ```json
 {